dtrelogan/react-formstate/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dtrelogan/react-formstate/badge.svg?branch=master)](https://coveralls.io/github/dtrelogan/react-formstate?branch=master)
 [![Build Status](https://travis-ci.org/dtrelogan/react-formstate.svg?branch=master)](https://travis-ci.org/dtrelogan/react-formstate)

-## a clean, fully-featured form framework for [react](https://facebook.github.io/react)
+## a flexible, well designed approach to [react](https://facebook.github.io/react) forms

 there are a slew of react form packages out there. if you've managed to find this one, why should you use it?

 - clean design allows for stateless input components - no mixin or decoration required.
-- simple architecture encapsulates UI validation logic in your form components where it typically belongs.
+- simple architecture encapsulates UI validation logic in your form component where it typically belongs.
 - feature complete and fully tested - not a half-baked, half-finished library that will leave you hanging.
 - seamlessly supports asynchronous validation and nested, reusable form components.